zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

     - Dined at 5¼, and at 6¼ off in the gig to Crownest, to take a walk with Miss Ann Walker, having talked of it ever since my walk with her last year.
 Only her sister & herself at home.
 They could not both leave the house & Miss Ann Walker & I was tête-à-tête… Very civil, etc, but she is a stupid vulgar girl.
 Indeed, I scarce know which of the party is the least vulgar & I have no intention of taking more walks or letting the acquaintance go one jot further.
 I asked her to come to Shibden & walk in our valley & here I hope the thing will end.”

 ## Supplementary
 This section is based on Steidele Angela book.
-But some may also helpful since it relates to Anne.
+But some of them may also helpful since it relates to Anne.

 First thing first, reading “Prologue: Deciphering Anne Lister’s Diaries” & “Epilogue: Reading Anne Lister’s writing” will give you a clear clue about the motivation of this book and how the book was arranged.
 And from "Timeline" combining with the content, you can easily sort out the timeline of Anne's whole life.
 That will give you more concrete abstract of what will happen in this book or once happened in Anne's life.

-During the reading, I also maintain a sharing google map which records most of her travel routes and I named it as "[Fantastic Anne Lister: Where She Had Been](https://www.google.com/maps/d/edit?hl=en&mid=1zTkajatR7OgMHKJovySa4usPcxNJPgGg&ll=53.05619030552258%2C-2.5491907273475363&z=6)" with a metaphor reference of the movie "Fantastic Beasts and Where to Find Them".
-Taking a peep of it may give you some clues about where she had been in her whole life.
+During the reading, I also maintain a sharing google map which records most of her travel routes and I named it as "[Fantastic Anne Lister: Where She Had Been](https://www.google.com/maps/d/edit?hl=en&mid=1zTkajatR7OgMHKJovySa4usPcxNJPgGg&ll=53.05619030552258%2C-2.5491907273475363&z=6)" with a reference of the movie "Fantastic Beasts and Where to Find Them".
+Taking a look at it may give you some clues about where she had been in her whole life.
 And also with the selected items in the left panel, you can easily tell how many places she had been before she met Ann and how many places she had been with Ann.

 <iframe src="https://www.google.com/maps/d/embed?mid=1zTkajatR7OgMHKJovySa4usPcxNJPgGg&hl=en" width="640" height="480"></iframe>